alberty4573/Battleship_StateTracker/README.md

 How to run:

-If you're using Visual Studio, simply download the file and run the
+If you're using Visual Studio, simply download the file and open the Battleship-StateTracker.sln, then click run.